How to Buy Victoria Peak Tram Tickets for Hong Kong

 Taxi or Private Transfer

 Another transport option worth considering is to catch a taxi to Victoria Peak.
 A taxi will cost approximately $US5 to $US7 depending on where you start from on Hong Kong Island and how long the journey takes.
-A more expensive and luxurious possibility is a private transfer from your hotel to the Peak OR from the Peak back to your hotel which costs about $US51 for up to 6 people.
+A more expensive and luxurious possibility is a private transfer from your hotel to the Peak OR from the Peak back to your hotel.
 Click here to book the private transfer service through Klook.

 Hong Kong Peak Hike Trails